 J. Senior Editor Sue Barnett traveled to Poland in June with the Jewish Federation of the East Bay and the S.F.
 Federation’s Young Adult Division, and privately with a group led by JFCS director Anita Friedman.
-She documents the experience in a series of reports this week and next.
+She documents the experience in a series of reports.

 Gniewoszow, Poland — Twelve years ago, Anita Friedman brought her family from San Francisco to Poland to visit the ancestral village of her father.
 It would be her first time in Gniewoszow, one of the many towns dotting the Polish countryside where Jews made up a majority of the population before the war — and none after.